telerik/winforms-docs/gridview/exporting-data/export-to-pdf.md

 # Export to PDF

 ## Overview

-__RadGridView__ can export its contents to PDF using two separate mecahnisms.
+__RadGridView__ can export its contents to PDF using two separate mechanisms.

 * The __GridViewPdfExport__ object utilizes the powerful [RadPdfProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/overview) library and exports __RadGridView__`s data natively to the PDF format.

 * The __ExportToPdf__ object on the other hand first renders __RadGridView__ as an XHTML table and the export process will convert that table to a PDF document.
-That said, Export to PDF supports all of the ExportToHTML settings, but it also adds some PDF specific ones.
+That said, Export to PDF supports all of the __ExportToHTML__ settings, but it also adds some PDF specific ones.

+## Exporting Data using GridViewPdfExport object

 >note The __GridViewPdfExport__ functionality is located in the __TelerikExport.dll__ assembly.
 You need to include the following namespace in order to access the types contained in __TelerikExport__ :
 * Telerik.WinControls.Export>The __ExportToPdf__ functionality is located in the __TelerikData.dll__ assembly. <br>You need to include the following amespace in order to access the types contained in __TelerikData__ :
 * Telerik.WinControls.UI.Export
 >

-## Exporting Data using GridViewPdfExport object

-__Initialization__
+### Initialization

 Before running export to PDF, you have to initialize the __GridViewPdfExport__ class.
 The constructor takes one parameter: __RadGridView__ which will be exported: